-Magnesium supplements may help you sleep, but if sleeplessness persists more than 3 nights I don’t hesitate to use over-the counter sleep aids or herbal ones with ingredients like HTP, valerian and melatonin- check with your pharmacist to find out more, especially if you are on other medications.
-Do not use any of the these if you are pregnant without consulting your doctor.
-One of these remedies always help me get back on track.
-However, if sleeplessness persists more than a few nights, check in with your doctor.
+Magnesium supplements may help you sleep, but if sleeplessness persists more than 3 nights I don’t hesitate to use over-the-counter sleep aids or herbal ones with ingredients like HTP, valerian, and melatonin- check with your pharmacist to find out more, especially if you are on other medications.
+Do not use any of these if you are pregnant without consulting your doctor.
+One of these remedies always helps me get back on track.
+However, if sleeplessness persists more than a few nights, check-in with your doctor.

 The bottom line is sleep is a natural process you can support in many ways!
 Stay calm and take a step by step approach.
 Hope this helps and you have sweet dreams!

 New to JOY CORE CONNECTION!